Maximus (comics): Fictional character biography

-With his mental powers traumatically submerged, Maximus escapes strict punishment for his treachery by feigning insanity.
-He then begins work on his next project to usurp the throne, the construction of the android Omega, whose power source is supposedly the collective guilt evinced by the Inhuman populace over their treatment of the subhuman Alpha Primitives.
+With his mental powers submerged, Maximus escapes strict punishment for his treachery by feigning insanity.
+He then begins work on his next project to usurp the throne, the construction of the android Omega, whose power source is supposedly the collective guilt evinced by the Inhuman populace over their treatment of the Alpha Primitives.
 The Fantastic Four helps the Royal Family thwart the construct, and the damage it causes was slight.
 Maximus stages his fourth successful coup a short time later after the Royal Family briefly leaves Attilan on business.
 Taking Crystal and her husband Quicksilver captive, Maximus forces Black Bolt to give him the crown to spare their lives.
 Black Bolt does so, and allows himself to be placed in captivity.
 Maximus reestablishes contact with the Kree and negotiates a deal where the Kree would take all of the Inhumans with extraordinary abilities, leaving him the other half of the population to rule.
 Triton and Karnak rescue most of Maximus's captives and outwit the Kree agent Shatterstar.
-Unaware of that victory, Black Bolt lets loose with his quasi-sonic scream in agony, once again leveling the city.
+Unaware of that victory, Black Bolt lets loose in agony, once again leveling the city.
 Angered by what had happened, Black Bolt strikes Maximus for the first time and has him imprisoned.

 Maximus then allies himself with the Enclave, a band of human scientists who capture Medusa.
 The Enclave wants to conquer Attilan and dispatches an aerial strike force.
 When the Enclave threatens to execute Medusa, however, Maximus turns on them out of unrequited passion for his brother's betrothed.
 A weapon Maximus is manning overloads, leaving Maximus in a deathlike coma.
 Black Bolt has his brother's body placed in a special crypt, and when Attilan is transported from the Earth to the Moon, Maximus accompanies it.
-On the moon, Maximus's mind makes contact with an alien power crystal located there, and it reawakened his dormant mental powers.
-When Black Bolt next comes to pay his respects to his brother, Maximus is able to use his power to affect a transfer of consciousness between them.
-For several months Maximus rules Attilan in Black Bolt's body as Black Bolt lay imprisoned.
+On the moon, Maximus's mind makes contact with an alien power crystal located there, reactivating his dormant mental powers.
+When Black Bolt next comes to pay his respects to his brother, Maximus uses his powers to swap bodies with Black Bolt.
+For several months, Maximus rules Attilan in Black Bolt's body, while Black Bolt in Maximus's body is imprisoned.
 Reestablishing contact with the Enclave, Maximus helps them implement meteoroid launchers with which they intend to bombard Earth.
-With the aid of the Avengers, Maximus' switch is discovered, and the Enclave's schemes are foiled.
-Maximus is forced to return to his rightful body and was once again placed in solitary confinement.
+With the aid of the Avengers, Maximus's switch is discovered, and the Enclave's schemes are foiled.
+Maximus is forced to return to his own body and is placed in solitary confinement.